RealityRipple/emoji/README.md

 # Emoji Directory
-A directory of Emojis in 112x112 pixel PNG format, from Twemoji, Openmoji, Noto, Blobmoji, Facebook, Apple, JoyPixels, and Toss Face fonts.
+A directory of Emojis in 112x112 pixel PNG format, from Twemoji, Openmoji, Noto, Blobmoji, Facebook, Apple, JoyPixels, Toss Face, and WhatsApp fonts.

 ## Requirements
  - Building the image list with `populate.php` requires `php-cli`.
 No extensions are required.